 Andrew was introduced to wine while working in restaurants in the Boston area.
 He eventually worked at wine shops before he and his girlfriend at the time – sold mostly everything they owned, quit their respective jobs and drove across country to the Napa Valley (without any jobs lined up).
-Within several weeks Andrew had secured a job at Vintner’s Collective in downtown Napa (a long time collective featuring wines from mostly boutique Napa Valley based producers).
-While working working at Vintner’s Collective Andy was introduced to the owners of numerous mostly small Napa producers including Garrett.
+Within several weeks Andrew had secured a job at Vintner’s Collective in downtown Napa (a long-time collective featuring wines from mostly boutique Napa Valley based producers).
+While working at Vintner’s Collective Andy was introduced to the owners of numerous mostly small Napa producers including Garrett.
 Both had talked about collaborating on a project – and when this space was mentioned to Garrett as being on the market, the timing was right to create a partnership and establish this wine collective.

-The vintners represented here are small – usually in the 500 case to 3,000 case range.
+The vintners represented here are small – usually in the 500 cases to 3,000 cases range.
 These producers focus on high quality limited production wines and unless you work in the Napa wine industry are names you generally will not have heard of.
 The focus of the wines offered are Cabernet Sauvignon and red wines – but there are several whites available, Pinot Noir and a rosé.
 The wines are available at a wide range of price points.